 Before we really dive into the hows of introducing your new puppy to new people, let’s address the whys.
-By the time you took your puppy home, your fur baby was only exposed to a few things, which were his mother, his siblings, the handful of people who work at the dog breeders (who may or may not have handled him much), and the handful of people who work a the pet store (again, who may or may not have handled him much).
+When you took your puppy home, your fur baby had only been exposed to a few things.
+These were his mother, his siblings, the handful of people who worked at the dog breeders.
+And the handful of people who worked at the pet store.
 What this means is that your puppy probably didn’t have many interactions, otherwise known as socialization.

 Puppies are animals and therefore controlling their instincts and nature doesn’t come easily.
 When puppies encounter new stimuli, like new people and places, their natural response falls somewhere on the excited – scared spectrum.
 Whether a puppy is excited about the stranger he’s meeting because he thinks the person is his brand-new playmate, or a puppy is instantly afraid of the new person because he thinks the person is a threat, the puppy’s instinct could be to bite (playfully) or to bite (defensively).
 Either way, you’ll have to train your puppy not to bite.

-This is the primary reason why we want to address the importance of focusing on bite inhibition before we dive into the nitty-gritty of how to introduce your puppy to new people.
-As the pet parent, part of your job will be to respond if and when your puppy bites, nips, or otherwise tries to use his teeth to dominate or protect himself.
+This is the reason why we want to address the importance of focusing on bite inhibition.
+Before we dive into the nitty-gritty of how to introduce your puppy to new people.
+As the pet parent, part of your job will be to respond if and when your puppy bites or nips.

-Chances are, if your puppy bites or tries to bite, it will be more of a nip and it will occur when he’s playing.
-If your puppy is exhibiting fear at the prospect of meeting someone new, then you shouldn’t push him to interact, because this will increase the risk of him biting.
+Chances are, if your puppy bites or tries to bite, it will be more of a nip.
+And it will occur when he’s playing.
+If your puppy is exhibiting fear at the prospect of meeting someone new, then you shouldn’t push him to interact.
+Because doing so will increase the risk of him biting.
 In this sense, you’ll have to be more watchful when your puppy is happy and playing with new people.

-If and when your puppy bites or nips you, simply make a “yelp” sound, mimicking how a puppy would cry out if hurt.
+If and when your puppy bites or nips you, simply make a “yelp” sound.
+This sound mimics how a puppy would cry out if hurt.
 Your puppy has an instinct not to hurt other puppies, especially during play.
-When your puppy hears you yelping the moment he bites you, he’ll think he’s hurt you, i.e. taken his “playing” too far.
-And he’ll immediately pull back and be concerned for your wellbeing.
+When your puppy hears you yelping the moment he bites you, he’ll think he’s hurt you.
+Realizing he’s taken his “playing” too far, he’ll back off.
+And he’ll immediately pull back and be concerned for your well being.
 This will effectively train him not to bite and nip.

 Remain consistent with this method of training your puppy not to bite and nip.
-In the instance that your puppy does not stop nipping even though you or someone else has yelped, then it’s time to use the negative reinforcement of discontinuing the introduction, playtime, or whatever fun was going on.
-By doing this you will teach your puppy that biting and nipping will only lead to the negative consequence of a time out.
+In the instance that your puppy does not stop nipping even though you or someone else has yelped, then it’s time to use the negative reinforcement.
+Negative reinforcement can simply be discontinuing the introduction, playtime, or whatever fun was going on.
+By doing this you will teach your puppy that biting and nipping will only lead to a negative consequence.

 INTRODUCE YOUR PUPPY TO NEW PEOPLE AT HOME

 There are really only two settings where your puppy will meet new people.
 Those settings are at home and outside of the home.
 As a dog, your puppy will have different instincts and reactions to new people depending on whether he encounters the new person in his own “territory” or out in public.
-This section will focus on introducing your puppy to new people within your home, which includes anywhere outside on the property, too.
+This section will focus on introducing your puppy to new people within your home.
+And it will include scenarios outside on your property, too.

 Firstly, we want to let you know that it’s a good idea to organize these kinds of introductions, as opposed to waiting for new people like friends and family to come over “whenever.”
 The reason for this is that you only have about 3 months to fully socialize your puppy.